Department of Lands Building: Heritage listing

 As at 3 November 2006, the building is one of the most outstanding surviving Victorian buildings in Sydney.
-The building has been used continuously for the purpose which it was designed for - as the administrative head office of Department of Lands.
+The building has been used continuously for the purpose which it was designed for – as the administrative head office of Department of Lands.
 It has a long association with the public life of NSW, especially the rapid expansion of settlement during the later part of the 19th century.
 The building forms a visually satisfying enclosure to the southern side of Macquarie Place and relates in scale and materials to the other Government buildings at the eastern end of Bridge Street.
 A vital landmark in the history of surveying, land titles and public works in New South Wales.

 Lands Department Building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Lands Department Building is one of the most influential and major public building ever established during the mid nineteenth century in Australia's colonial history.
 The responsibilities and duties of the Lands Department highlighted the important contributions that it has provided to the growth of the colony over the years.
 The style and scale of the building was considered to be equal to the public buildings that were constructed in the rest of the British Empire.
 Moreover, it provided a sense of pride amongst the citizens of Sydney and enabled many to connect with their European roots.
-The Lands Department Building also has associations with significant Australian figures including Surveyor Generals such as Sir Thomas Mitchell as well as prominent Australian architects such as James Barnet.
+The Lands Department Building also has associations with significant Australian figures including Surveyors General such as Sir Thomas Mitchell as well as prominent Australian architects such as James Barnet.